 I have always said that all weddings are so unique and different – this campground wedding is no exception.
-Tonia and Eric wrote me back at the beginning of the year telling me they were planning on getting married at his great grandfather’s cabin that he built.
+The couple wrote me back at the beginning of the year telling me they were planning on getting married at his great grandfather’s homemade cabin.
 I was so excited and wrote back immediately telling them I LOVED THAT IDEA!!!!
 I have been so excited all year for this wedding to come.

 Tonia emailed me 4 days before the wedding and told me that because of the forest fires here in Utah there was a good chance we wouldn’t be able to have the wedding where they wanted.
 Two days before the wedding it was confirmed, the whole area was evacuated.
 She and Eric drove around in a search for a venue for their wedding and found an amazing campground somewhat close to the original location at the Lodge Pole Campground (shout out to Bruce the campground host that was so awesome and helpful at the last minute).

-As per usual I couldn’t sleep the night before the wedding, after 350 weddings I still don’t know why I am this way.
+I couldn’t sleep the night before this wedding, after 350 weddings I still don’t know why I am this way.
 I received an email from Tonia asking if I would mind in between the ceremony and reception driving out near the cabin and seeing if we can still get a photo near the cabin.
 How could I not write back immediately that of course, I would?

 Making The Best of the Situation